 - We will provide score sheets and pens for chess notation.

 - We will provide water stations/refill stations.

-- We use a 1/2-hour grace period from the start of rounds before the game is forfeited.
+- We use a 1/2-hour grace period from before the game is forfeited.

 - Players have an obligation to disclose all previous ratings in other countries and regions.

 - The TD has the absolute right to use any rating they deem appropriate, although they will generally follow the terms below.